Mihail-Hristov-123/library/README.md

+# Notice

+I worked on the **improve-testing** branch a day after the deadline for task - if you feel like that's OK, please check it out - it is not merged.
+There, the jest setup is cleared up, as well as the tsconfig.
+As result, this allowed me to entirely get rid of the unstable mock module jest method and to avoid creating the clumsy mock folder.
+If we don't count tests, the app is otherwise untouched.

 ## Project Description

 This project's main idea was an online reading forum where users can share their favorite reading materials.
 Each reading material has exactly one publisher (user), so I figured a many-to-many relationship was not needed.
 Just foreign keys are used to link books to their publishers.